canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-spark-monitoring.md

 1. Using Spark History Server
 2. Using Canonical Observability Stack (COS)

-Let's explore how these one by one.
+Let's explore each one of these.

 ### Monitoring with Spark History Server

-Spark History Server is is a user interface to monitor the metrics and performance of completed and running Spark applications.
+Spark History Server is a user interface to monitor the metrics and performance of completed and running Spark applications.
 The Spark History Server is offered as a charm in the Charmed Spark solution, which can be deployed via Juju.

 Let's create a fresh Juju model for the experiments with Spark History server.